ThomasBucaioni/my-first-app/README.md

 Every day I propose one of [John Bercow](https://www.brainyquote.com/authors/john-bercow-quotes)'s most famous quotes:

-> I said that if I hadn't been a politician, I'd have liked to be a barrister, or an academic.
-My beloved wife said: 'You'd be a very good barrister and a hopeless academic.
-I said 'Why?'
-She said: 'Because you're not an original thinker.
+> I don't think that people are disinterested or uninterested in politics.
+I think very often they are disengaged from the formal political process.
+To some extent they are suspicious or even despairing of formal politics as a means to give expression and effect to what they want.